jpbochi/duelo-v2015/README.md

   - Try `make urls` to see where your local server is running.
 By default, it listens on the port `3000`.
 - Get inside a development-ready container with `make dev`.
 There you'll be able to run `node`, `npm`, and `grunt`

+## Deployment

+Deployment to heroku is fully automated through travis-ci.
+Any successful build on master will be deployed.

-## if you have access to our heroku app
+## If you want to make a manual deploy

-First, download and install [heroku toolbelt](https://toolbelt.herokuapp.com/).
+1. First, download and install [heroku toolbelt](https://toolbelt.herokuapp.com/).

-Run this once: `heroku git:remote -a duelo`
+2. Run this once: `heroku git:remote -a duelo`

-To deploy, make sure the build is passing, then run this: `npm test && git push heroku master`
+3. To deploy, then run this: `make test && git push heroku master`